 5. Numbered lists

 It's a written rule: numbered lists require numbered answers.
+For instance, if someone is asking you:

 1. Question 1